 This wonderful museum thrives under the radar and in the shadow of its big brother, The Metropolitan Museum of Art.

 The exhibits showcase the history of the city with imaginative multi-media exhibits from the founding of Manhattan by the Dutch to the chaos of 9/11.
 The Museum of the City of New York is across the street from the Conservatory Garden in Central Park.
-Visit both for a great day in New York’s uptown area.
+Visit both of these unique New York City activities for a great day in New York’s uptown area.